 Because musical participation and response does not depend solely on the ability to speak, Music Therapy is a particularly effective clinical intervention for people who have difficulty communicating verbally.
 For people affected by disability, illness or injury, working with music therapists can be life-changing.
 Children with autism can develop emotional, social and communication skills.
 Someone with an acquired brain injury as the result of an accident can be helped to regain their speech.
 An older person frightened by the isolation and confusion brought on by dementia can, through the powerfully evocative nature of music, connect with these memories again and share these with others.

-Music therapists frequently work as members of multi-disciplinary teams in health, education or social care - or in private practice.
-Click on the links below to read more.
+Music Therapists are Allied Health Professionals, and frequently work as members of multi-disciplinary teams in health, education or social care - or in private practice.
+There are currently Music Therapists throughout the UK working in settings with: